intensiongmbh/helm-charts/README.md

 Helm charts by intension.

-To install a chart from the repository, run:
+To add the repository for installing a chart from the repository:

 ```bash
 helm repo add intension https://helm.intension.de